evelinesurbakti/Automated-Keywords-Extraction-of-Data-Analyst-Job-Descriptions-from-Indeed-using-NLP/Euclidean-vs-Cosine.md

 The reason is because of their presentation.

-We were Cosine better for the similarity analysis since we want to know the distance as close as possible.
-But in the plot, this will be a pitfal for a reader.
+We can see that Cosine is better for the similarity analysis since we want to know the distance as close as possible.
+But if we use it in the plot the readers will have a difficulty to see since the distance between terms are too close.
 Since the words are crossover one another more often rather than the Euclidean distance.

 ![](./image/cos.gif)